Magnetic response and antiferromagnetic correlations in strained kagome ribbons: Numerical Results

 We now analyze the effect of strain on the link-correlation pattern over the ribbon.
-Because the effect of strain on the correlations depends on the angle $\theta$ along which the system is stretched, it is instructive to analyze first how the ground state energy $E_0$ changes with $\theta$.
+Because the effect of strain on the correlations depends on the angle $\theta$, it is instructive to first analyze how the ground state energy $E_0$ changes with $\theta$.
 Figure~\ref{coupling_isotropicity_vs_GS_energies} shows $E_0(\theta)$ vs $\theta$ for $U=5$ and increasing strain values.
-Blue circles and red squares correspond to open (OBC) and closed boundary conditions (PBC), respectively.
-In all cases, $E_0$ exhibits an oscillatory behavior with clear maxima and minima as $\theta$ varies from $0$ to $\pi$, as well as an overall increasing value for larger strains.
+Blue circles and red squares correspond to FRG and LCG, respectively.
+In all cases, $E_0$ exhibits an oscillatory behavior with maxima and minima as $\theta$ varies from $0$ to $\pi$, as well as an overall increasing value for larger strains.
 The oscillations with strain direction are better defined for $\epsilon=0.30$ [Fig.~\ref{coupling_isotropicity_vs_GS_energies}(d)] but already visible for $\epsilon=0.15$ [see Fig.\ \ref{coupling_isotropicity_vs_GS_energies}(b)].
 The minima occur for $\theta \simeq \pi/6$, $\pi/2$ and $5\pi/6$, which correspond to strain applied {\em orthogonal} to one of the lattice vectors ${\boldsymbol a}_j$.
 In contrast, the $E_0$ maxima are observed around $\theta=0$, $\pi/3$ and $2\pi/3$, for which the strain direction lies {\em along} one of the lattice vectors.
 The general behavior of $E_0$ increasing with $\epsilon$ can be seen to be associated with the suppression of antiferromagnetic correlations, which contribute to lowering the energy of the system.
-This is consistent with the fact that under PBC $E_0$ is lower, as additional singlet-like correlations appear across the edges.
+This is consistent with the fact that for LCG $E_0$ is lower, as additional singlet-like correlations appear across the edges.
 We also notice that $E_0(\theta)$ is not fully symmetric around $\theta=\pi/2$, a direct consequence of the slanted geometry that defines the ends of the ribbon.
-Such asymmetry is even more pronounced under PBC, as seen in the red curves of Fig.~\ref{coupling_isotropicity_vs_GS_energies}.
+Such asymmetry is even more pronounced for LCG, as seen in the red curves of Fig.~\ref{coupling_isotropicity_vs_GS_energies}.
+This feature becomes clear once one realizes that, for LCG, configurations (e) and (f) in Fig.~\ref{link_array} loop ${\boldsymbol a}_1$ lines onto themselves (see Fig.~\ref{schematic_ribbon}), in great contrast to what happens with the remaining ones: for example, ${\boldsymbol a}_2$ lines are alternatingly coupled with one another in (b) and (c).

 To gain more intuition on the behavior of $E_0$ vs $\theta$ shown in Fig.~\ref{coupling_isotropicity_vs_GS_energies}, we analyze the nature of the maxima and minima of $E_0(\theta)$.
 Intuitively, one would expect the system to be more frustrated if all couplings were equal.
 It is thus reasonable to explore the distinct hoppings $t_j$ along different lattice vectors ${\boldsymbol a}_j$, as the strain changes them according to Eq.~\eqref{eq:strained_hoppings_main_text}.
 We quantify the isotropy of the couplings by analyzing their distribution, as a smaller dispersion in hopping constants favors frustration in the system's ground state.
 The simplest measure of dispersion of hoppings is given by the variance $\sigma^2$.
 We introduce the inverse of $\sigma^2$ as a measure of the homogeneity of the couplings, defining a geometric frustration function as